 In the early days of web development, the tools available for building your website were limited.
-A web developer would have to create and hand-code large numbers of files for a website to work and display in a browser.
+A web developer would have to hand-code large numbers of files for a website to work and display in a browser.
 As the industry has evolved we have seen the release of an overwhelming amount of tools to help build, deploy and manage website content more efficiently.
 Some of the most common forms of this are content management systems like WordPress, Drupal and Joomla.

 WordPress has been king since its release in 2003 and they now boast they power 38% of all websites worldwide.
 WordPress has been adopted as almost a universal solution for creating all sorts of websites.
 While platforms like WordPress are awesome and have their place, they aren’t always the best solution as they come with major drawbacks.
 These include constant maintenance, higher security risks, and they require more advanced servers.

 Modern static websites are now much more than static.
 They can actually be dynamic with comments, forms, search and even e-commerce.
-Static sites have come so far that there are now a large number of headless content management systems, which blend the editing experiences of software like WordPress with static HTML websites.
-Let’s dive into the core aspects that make the Jamstack and static sites so great.
+Static websites have come so far that there are now a large number of headless content management systems, which blend the editing experiences of software like WordPress with static HTML websites.
+Let’s dive into the core aspects that make the Jamstack and static websites so great.

 Little to no Maintenance

 With static websites, there’s no underlying software to maintain.
 And, unlike software like WordPress, there’s no dependency on themes and plugins.
 Content management systems like WordPress require constant maintenance.
 You’re responsible for updating the software, plugins and themes to keep your website secure and functioning properly.
-With a static site, once your website is built and deployed live, you don’t have to spend time running regular updates.
+With a static website, once your website is built and deployed live, you don’t have to spend time running regular updates.
 You also don’t need additional plugins and off-site storage for website backups.
 Your codebase typically lives in a Version Control System, such as Git.
-This gives you a change history of every file that exists on your site, meaning you essentially have a backup each time you make a change to your site.
+This gives you a change history of every file that exists on your website, meaning you essentially have a backup each time you make a change to your website.

 Low Hosting Requirements